daniel8lopes/omnia3/docs/pages/omnia3/Modeler/omnia3_modeler_datavisualization.md

 So, the name of the SQL views respects the following rules:
 * SQL views of entities (the name of the entity with the *vw_* prefix): **vw_MyEntityName**
 * SQL views of attributes with *Maximum number of records* > 1: **vw_MyEntityName_MyAttributeName**
+    - To join this views with the parent entity, you can use the column _identifier_ from both views.

 Each SQL view will be composed with as many columns as attributes of the entity.
 The column name is the same as the attribute name.